 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Pullman, the Kitzmiller / Washington State University neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the Kitzmiller / Washington State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
+The Kitzmiller / Washington State University neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Kitzmiller / Washington State University neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.1% of the neighborhoods in WA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.